 Felicia has been pursuing counseling since 2013, when she first felt the Lord leading her to this field.
 Originally from California, Felicia moved to Nacogdoches in 2014 when she married her husband, Travis, who is from Nacogdoches.
-She completed her Bachelor of Science degree in Health Science from Stephen F. Austin State University and then went on to receive her Master of Arts degree in Counseling from Midwestern Baptist Theological Seminary.
-Felicia has worked in many settings that have given her experience working with a variety of ages and populations.
-Felicia has worked with individuals who are survivors of crime, men and women recovering from drug and alcohol addiction, children in the foster care system, and individuals who are homeless.
-Counseling is not just a job to Felicia, but rather a passion and ministry as she desires to walk alongside individuals as they navigate the peaks and valleys of life, whatever they may be.
+Felicia completed her Bachelor of Science degree in Health Science from Stephen F. Austin State University and then went on to receive her Master of Arts degree in Counseling from Midwestern Baptist Theological Seminary.
+Felicia counsels from a trauma informed and attachment-based framework and believes experiencing connection through healthy relationships with others and God can lead to a more abundant and fulfilling life, mentally and physically.

 Virginia has been practicing as a Professional counselor since 1993.
 She has a definite passion for working with children and adolescents as well as their families.
 She works effectively with clients who experience a variety of issues, including trauma, depression, anxiety, PTSD (Post Traumatic Stress), behavior and relationships problems.
 Since she is bilingual, Virginia is able to provide services to members of our Hispanic community.
 She received her Masters of Education from Stephen F. Austin State University.

 Virginia tiene una pasion por ayudar a ninos, adolecentes y a sus familias .
 Ella trabaja con personas que tienen una variedad the problemas a incluir trauma, depresion, anciedad, problemas de conducta y problemas matrimonial.